 Kim holds a bachelor’s degree in recreation management and policy from University of New Hampshire.
 Paired with a love and passion for both children and music, Kim is thrilled to be in role merging all her skills and passions.

-Beth Welty teaches at Mount Pleasant Elementary School.
+Beth Welty teaches group lessons in the elementary school program.
 She received her Bachelor and Master’s degrees in violin performance from Indiana University, where she was a student of Yuval Yaron.
 She has performed with numerous groups in the Boston area, including the Boston Classical Orchestra, the Handel and Haydn Society, and the Pro Arte Chamber Orchestra.
 She has performed abroad with various organizations, touring Italy with the Chorus of Westerly and South Africa with the London Chamber Players.
 She toured Spain twice as concertmaster of the Massachusetts Symphony.
 In 2014, she traveled to Switzerland to perform a solo recital, and in 2015 did a five concert tour of England with the Aryaloka String Quartet.